quotidian-ennui/gh-squash-merge/README.md

   <branch> The branch of PR URL to squash merge

 Flags
-  -R, --repo [HOST/]OWNER/REPO   Select another repository using the [HOST/]OWNER/REPO format
+      --admin                    Use administrator privileges to merge a pull request that does not meet requirement --auto                     Automatically merge only after necessary requirements are met -R, --repo [HOST/]OWNER/REPO   Select another repository using the [HOST/]OWNER/REPO format --dry-run                  dry run; in effect print the message that would be used for the squash commit

 Notes:
 - The title of the commit will be based on GitHub repository settings